 Are these people hard-core, die-hards or fanatics?
 Not really, they just enjoy sailing and can’t get enough of it.
 Sailing all year long continues the journey and joy.

 Patrol powerboats are always monitoring the fleet able to grab anyone in trouble and bring them to shore quickly.
 But remember, most days do not have strong breeze and nobody goes in for a dip.

 In some places you need to bring your own boat, other places you can sign up to borrow or rent a club’s sailboat (commonly you need club member to sponsor you, but meeting people is easy if you come down a week earlier to show you have the experience, probably the best thing you can do is volunteer to help on a Patrol Boat for a morning or afternoon session).

-Renting these boats are cheap, and owning any of these boats won't set you back a lot, most in the low thousands of dollars for a decent used one, and you'll get most of your money back later on when you go to sell it.
+Renting these boats is cheap, and owning any of these boats won’t set you back a lot, most in the low thousands of dollars for a decent used one, and you’ll get most of your money back later on when you go to sell it.
 This is one of those times that yacht clubs do welcome outsiders with open arms, with maybe a waiver to sign, and possibly registering your credit card to cover any food or beverage charges each weekend.

 It does look fun, doesn’t it?

 When and where is frostbite sailing happening?

 Belmont Station Chicago, IL